-Kurdish Forces Ask Trump to Prevent ‘Catastrophe’: Syria Update
+Turkish Warplanes and Artillery on the Attack: Syria Update

 Turkey also summoned the U.S. ambassador to the foreign ministry to inform him about the operation, Turkey’s foreign ministry said.

-–With assistance from Dana Khraiche, Glen Carey, Tony Capaccio and Alessandro Speciale.
+–With assistance from Dana Khraiche, Glen Carey, Tony Capaccio, Alessandro Speciale, Justin Sink, David Wainer and Cagan Koc.

-To contact the reporters on this story: Onur Ant in Istanbul at oant@bloomberg.net;Cagan Koc in Istanbul at ckoc2@bloomberg.net
+To contact the reporters on this story: Selcan Hacaoglu in Ankara at shacaoglu@bloomberg.net;Firat Kozok in Ankara at fkozok@bloomberg.net

 For more articles like this, please visit us at bloomberg.com